vacp2p/rfc/content/docs/rfcs/32/README.md

 # Abstract

-The following document covers the specification of the RLN construct as well as the auxiliary libraries necessary for interaction with it.
+The following specification covers the RLN construct as well as some auxiliary libraries useful for interacting with it.

 # Motivation